Saturday, October 26, 2013

 1 female torn in half

-1 male head twisted to his back
+1 male had his head twisted

 1 female impaled through the eye by a levitating sharpened plank

 1 female sawed on the groin by a levitating saw

 1 female had her head split in half with a meat cleaver

 1 male torn in half